SashoVas/Finite-State-Automatons-Tool/README.md

     4(4) -->|a,b,c,d| 4
     5((( 5 ))) -->|a,b,c,d| 4
 ```
-Start state is 0, and final state is 5.<br />
+Start state is 0, and final state is 5.
+### Minimization
 After minimization the automaton would look like this:
 ```mermaid
   flowchart LR